View Andrews's website here.

 Inquest into the death of Osvaldas Pagirys

-I am currently representing the family of Osvaldas Pagirys who died whilst detained at HMP Wandsworth on 11th November 2016.
+I represented the family of Osvaldas Pagirys who died whilst detained at HMP Wandsworth on 11th November 2016.
 Osvaldas was held on remand at HMP Wandsworth between August and November 2016 after being arrested for stealing sweets.
 He was held in the prison as he awaited extradition to Lithuania under a European Arrest Warrant for minor theft.
 This was his first time in prison custody and it is clear that he found the experience extremely distressing.
 As a vulnerable young prisoner who spoke very little English he struggled to cope.
 He repeatedly self-harmed and was found with a noose around his neck on five separate occasions prior to his death.
 On 11th November 2016 Osvaldas’s emergency cell bell began ringing at 1pm.
 Despite the Prison Service’s target response time of 5 minutes no member of prison staff attended Osvaldas’s cell until 1:37pm.
 When discovered, he was already unconscious.
 He died in St Georges’ Hospital, Tooting, on 14th November 2016.
 On 20th February 2018, following a 10 day inquest, a jury at Westminster Coroner’s Court returned a unanimous verdict identifying numerous failures in the actions of the prison staff.
 The jury found that communication between prison and healthcare staff in the period leading up to Osvaldas’s death was inadequate, as was the decision to locate Osvaldas in the prison’s segregation unit.
 The jury found that the delay in responding to Osvaldas’s emergency cell bell was a failure which did contribute to his death.

 This story has been reported in the national media:-

 Civil action against the police – unlawful use of taser